LincolnVS/lincolnvs/README.md

 - Co-author of "Above-ground biomass wheat estimation: deep learning with UAV-based RGB images" (publication pending)
 - Co-author of "Towards Explainable DQN for Traffic Signal Control" (abstract publication pending)

-> Prefer to give the world knowledge rather than hate!
+> Try not to show hate to others, but knowledge!